dolfolife/aoctl/CONTRIBUTING.md

 ### Branch Flow

-There are some branches that need bot approvals from GitHub Actions before the changes comes it.
-For that, we need a custom branch to make our changes before we are ready to merge that to these protected branches.
+There are some branches that need bot approvals from GitHub Actions before the changes comes in.
+For that, we need a custom branch to make our changes before we are ready to merge that into these protected branches.

 For example, let's say you want to make a change to the v0.2.3.
 You checkout the `release/v0.2.x` branch and create a custom branch `release/v0.2.x-fix-issue`.